Ben-harder/ProcessData/README.md

 # ProcessData
-### Ben Harder, 2018
+### Author: Ben Harder, 2018

+## Description

 This application will combine a directory of comma delimited data.
-The combined data can be found in a specified output directory along with a log of any files which had mismatched headers.
+The combined data can be found in the specified output directory.
+The program was designed to not accept **mismatched headers** and so a file documenting which files were mismatched, if there were any, will also be created in the output directory.

 ## Instructions